 the 5 warning sign of sexual exploitation

 Traffickers and exploiters like to target younger victims because of their vulnerability.
-They will often act as a "boyfriend/girlfriend" to gain a youth's trust and to build a relationship.
+They will often act as a "boyfriend" or "girlfriend" to gain a youth's trust and to build a relationship.

 Excessive and unexplained gifts may be used to build a youth's trust, that may later result in an unexpected debt (ex: cellphone, clothes, pets, drugs, alcohol, etc.)

-If a youth is exhibiting noticeable changes in behaviour (i.e.: skipping or dropping out of school, dressing differently, increased use of drugs & alcohol, etc.) in combination with other warning signs, this may be a red flag.
+Noticeable changes in behaviour (i.e.: skipping or dropping out of school, dressing differently, increased use of drugs & alcohol, etc.) can be a sign of exploitation.

 If something seems too good to be true, it probably is.
 Go with your gut feeling and trust your instincts.